mchan5/chessbot/README.md

 ## Improvements
 This project is still being developed to further improve its performance, and integrate it into a website so it is more accessible and easier to play.

+## Acknowledgements
+This project was created during the Chesshacks hackathon in collaboration with Diya and Ian, as seen with their initial "spec/engine-improvement" branch.
+The initial framework for the project was also supplied by the hackathon.
+Recently, I have continued this project as a personal endeavour, improving the bot's performance and completely rewriting the code.
+These new changes are reflected on the new 'main' branch.